yuliu0322/yuliu0322.github.io/_pages/research.md

 ## 2. Aquaculture Health and Oral Delivery Systems

 An important component of my doctoral research focuses on developing biodegradable delivery platforms for probiotics and inactivated pathogens in aquaculture.
 Oral delivery represents the most scalable strategy for disease prevention in fish and shrimp, yet maintaining the stability and bioavailability of bioactive compounds during feed storage and gastrointestinal transit remains challenging.
-My work investigates PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step.
-These systems are designed to protect encapsulated bioactive compounds during storage and enable controlled release in the digestive tract, with the ultimate goal of enhancing immune responses and improving disease prevention in aquatic species.
+To address this challenge, I investigate PLGA-based microparticle systems that are spray-coated onto extruded feed pellets as a post-processing step.
+These systems are designed to protect encapsulated cargo during storage and enable controlled release in the digestive tract.
+By improving the effectiveness of oral therapeutics, this research aims to advance sustainable disease prevention strategies and reduce production losses in aquaculture.

 **Research topics:**